yaal-coop/scim2-client/README.md

 # scim2-client

-A SCIM client Python library built upon [scim2-models](https://scim2-models.readthedocs.io) and [httpx](https://github.com/encode/httpx), that pythonically build requests and parse responses, following the [RFC7643](https://datatracker.ietf.org/doc/html/rfc7643.html) and [RFC7644](https://datatracker.ietf.org/doc/html/rfc7644.html) specifications.
+A SCIM client Python library built upon [scim2-models](https://scim2-models.readthedocs.io) , that pythonically build requests and parse responses, following the [RFC7643](https://datatracker.ietf.org/doc/html/rfc7643.html) and [RFC7644](https://datatracker.ietf.org/doc/html/rfc7644.html) specifications.
+You can use whatever request engine you prefer to perform network requests, but scim2-models comes with [httpx](https://github.com/encode/httpx) support.

 It aims to be used in SCIM client applications, or in unit tests for SCIM server applications.